-THE house of commons also corroborated, by a new precedent, the important power of impeachment, which, two years before, they had exercised, in the case of Chancellor Bacon, and which had lain dormant for more than a century before, except when they ferved as inftruments of royal vengeance.
+THE house of commons also corroborated, by a new precedent, the important power of impeachment, which, two years before, they had exercised, in the case of Chancellor Bacon, and which had lain dormant for more than a century before, except when they served as instruments of royal vengeance.
 The Earl of Middlesex had been raised by Buckingham's interest, from the rank of a London merchant, to be Lord high treasurer of England; and, by his activity and address, feemed not unworthy of that preferment.
 But, having incurred the displeasure of his patron, by scrupling or refusing some demands of money, during the Prince's refidence in Spain, that favourite vowed revenge, and employed all his credit among the commons to procure an impeachment of the treasurer.
-The King was extremely diffatisfied with this measure, and prophesied to the Prince and Duke, that they would live to have their fill of parliamentary profecutions.
-In a speech to the parliament, he endeavoured to apologize for Middlesex, and to soften the accusation against him.
+The King was extremely diffatisfied with this measure, and prophesied to the Prince and Duke, that they would live to have their fill of parliamentary profecutions †.
+In a speech to the parliament, he endeavoured to apologize for Middlefex, and to foften the accusation against him 1.
 The charge, however, was still maintained by the commons; and the treasurer was found guilty by the peers, tho' the misdemeanors proved against him, were neither numerous nor important.
-The accepting two prefents, of five hundred pounds a-piece, for the passing two patents, was the article of greatest weight.
-His sentence was, to be fined 50,000 pounds for the King's use, and to fuffer all the other penalties formerly inflicted upon Bacon.
-The fine was afterwards remitted by the Prince, when he mounted the throne.
+The accepting two presents, of five hundred pounds a piece, for the passing two patents, was the ar-